TheBiomics/Biomolecular-Calculations/README.md

 ## Setting different VINA Option
 python /path/to/vina.py [OTHER OPTIONS] --exhaustiveness 15 --cpu 2

-# Features
+# Features for calculating grid for autodock VINA

 * Calculates grid size of a given PDB
 - Using coordinates
 - Adding spacing around the coordinates